Design Technology: Product Design

-Lots of sixth forms offer A-Level Design Technology which can be combined with other subjects.
+Lots of sixth forms offer A-Level Design and Technology which can be combined with other subjects.
 Also available are the Level 3 Diplomas in Engineering, Textiles, or Manufacturing.

 Universities offer many ‘design’ and ‘technology’ degrees.
-Some are very specialist, for example Leeds University offer courses to prepare you for working in the petro-chemical industry or aviation design.
+Some are very specialist, for example, Leeds University offer courses to prepare you for working in the petro-chemical industry or aviation design.
 Many others are much more general and cover a wide range of skills needed for civil, mechanical, building, electrical, and product design work.